-It is recommended that physicians initiating and supervising treatment with TYSABRI should share Appendix 5 of this document with healthcare professionals (HCPs) who are involved in the administration of TYSABRI SC outside a clinical setting (OCS).
-Appendix 5 includes the OCS Administration Checklist which must be completed by the administering HCP for each patient, prior to each administration.
-An informational supplement on PML risk factors, monitoring, and diagnosis, is also included to allow for better understanding and usability of the Checklist by HCPs.
+INCLUDE IN COUNTRIES WHERE SC ADMINISTRATION IS AVAILABLE OUTSIDE A CLINICAL SETTING AND/OR SELF-ADMINISTRATION OR ADMINISTRATION BY A CAREGIVER IS AUTHORISED AND WHERE THE FOLLOWING LANGUAGE HAS BEEN AGREED UPON WITH THE COMPETENT AUTHORITY UPON REQUEST: It is recommended that physicians initiating and supervising treatment with TYSABRI should share Appendix 5 of this document with healthcare professionals (HCPs) who are involved in the administration of TYSABRI SC outside a clinical setting (OCS).
+The Pre-administration checklist should also be shared with patients who will self-administer and/or caregivers who are to administer to patients.
+The Pre-administration Checklist which must be reviewed by the administering healthcare professional (HCP) outside a clinical setting for each patient, and patients and caregivers administering prior to each administration.
+An informational supplement on PML risk factors, monitoring, and diagnosis, is also included to allow for better understanding and usability of the Checklist by HCPs administering OCS.
 As the educational needs of different HCPs may vary, additional sections of the PID may be reviewed by local HCPs at their discretion.]